PREGNANCY RELATED

 Mindfulness may ease childbirth fear in First-Time moms

-Symptom relief Not yet recruitingThis study looks at whether a mindfulness-based self-compassion program can help first-time pregnant women reduce fear of childbirth, lower pregnancy stress, and increase comfort.
-About 80 women who are 28 weeks or further along in pregnancy will take part.
-The goal is to see if …
+Symptom relief Not yet recruitingThis study looks at whether a mindfulness-based self-compassion program can help first-time pregnant women feel less fear about childbirth, reduce pregnancy stress, and increase comfort.
+About 80 women who are 28 weeks or further along in their first pregnancy will take part.
+The…

 Matched conditions: PREGNANCY RELATED